J Scholar Visa

 J-1 Short Term Scholar

-A professor, research scholar, specialist, or a person with similar education or accomplishments coming to the United States on a short-term visit for the purpose of lecturing, observing, consulting, training, or demonstrating special may remain in the United States for up to six months.
+A professor, research scholar, specialist, or a person with similar education or accomplishments coming to the United States on a short-term visit for the purpose of lecturing, observing, consulting, training, or demonstrating special skills may remain in the United States for up to six months.
 No extensions are permitted beyond six months.
 Access to University facilities may be limited.
 Check with the hosting department for details.
 Paid employment for J-1 short-term scholars is permitted only if it is described on the Form DS-2019 issued to the J-1 visa holder.

 A J-1 specialist is an individual who is an expert in a field of specialized knowledge or skill coming to the United States for observing, consulting, or demonstrating special skills.
 J-1 visa holders in the Specialists category may stay for the length of time necessary to complete their program, not to exceed one year.
 Extensions beyond the 1-year program are not permitted.